-The increase in overdose-related deaths has impacted each state differently.
-Maine, Oklahoma and New Hampshire have seen overdose deaths increase by more than 20%, while West Virginia and Maryland have seen deaths decline by as much as 30% in the last year.
+The change in overdose-related deaths has impacted each state differently.
+Washington and Oregon have seen overdose deaths increase by more than 20% over the last year, as opposed to 26 states which saw a decrease during that time.
+Arkansas and Virginia have seen deaths decline by as much as 14% in the last year.
 South Dakota, Nebraska and Iowa have the highest overall rates of overdose deaths.

 Overdose deaths over time

 Opioid deaths have increased dramatically since 2015.
-There were 52,000 overdose-related deaths in 2015, compared to 107,000 in the last 12 months.
-The biggest increase in overdose deaths came at the height of the coronavirus pandemic.
-Between 2019 and 2020, overdose deaths increased 30%.
+There were 52,000 overdose-related deaths in 2015, compared to 110,469 in the last 12 months.
+The most significant increase in overdose deaths came at the height of the coronavirus pandemic.
+Between 2019 and 2020, overdose deaths increased by 30%.

 Opioids are the leading cause of overdose deaths.
 Since 2015, opioids have accounted for nearly 80,000 deaths, or 34% of all drug overdoses.
 If we factor in synthetic, natural and semi-synthetic opioids, then the number of opioid-related deaths since 2015 rises to 160,000 — 70% of all overdose deaths.